zaqifathis/BIMserver-doc/Eclipse.md

 ## Not enough memory

 When Java complains there is not enough memory, you can increase the amount of heap memory the BIMserver can use in the "Run configuration".
+Please read these [notes](https://github.com/opensourceBIM/BIMserver/wiki/Memory-and-Java) on memory in general.
 Go to the tab "Arguments" and add the following to the "VM arguments": "-Xmx4g" (this is for 4GB of heap).

 ![Credentials](https://github.com/opensourceBIM/BIMserver/raw/master/Documentation/img/runconfigs.png)
 ![Credentials](https://github.com/opensourceBIM/BIMserver/raw/master/Documentation/img/runconfig.png)

->Make sure you are running a 64bit JVM when assigning more than 1300MB of heap!
+> Make sure you are running a 64bit JVM when assigning more than 1300MB of heap!

 ## Adding the plugins property